-Best travel backpack 2026: Top Picks Reviewed
+Best Travel Backpack 2026: Top Picks

 Wheeling a hard-shell suitcase perfectly over smooth airport floors is effortless, until you hit ancient cobblestone streets in Rome and instantly shatter your caster wheels.
 The best travel backpacks of 2026 fundamentally replace full-size luggage by employing massive 40L+ clamshell architectures, bypassing the agony of top-loading hiking bags.